 Before this year, YA book-movies were hit-or-miss for me.
 It seemed like only the major blockbuster phenomena like Harry Potter and The Hunger Games were any good.
 The adaptation of Ender's Game last year surprised me by actually being quite well-done, but I considered that a fluke.

-So I decided to see Divergent this year kind of reluctantly, mostly doing it because a) everyone else I knew was and b) my mom had also read it and was coming to pick me up from BYU -I at the same time the movie was out.
-So we saw it together, and I was actually floored.
-The movie does a fantastic job of adapting the book (at least, as I know it), and Shailene Woodley, who I'd been sort of worried about, absolutely portrays Tris in an honest and emotional way.
+So I decided to see Divergent this year kind of reluctantly and mostly because a) everyone else was seeing it and b) my mom had also read it and was coming to pick me up from BYU - Idaho while the movie was in theaters.
+We watched it together, and I was floored.
+The movie does a fantastic job of adapting the book, and Shailene Woodley, whom I'd been sort of worried about, portrays Tris in an honest and emotional way.
 The scene where (spoiler, highlight to see) Tris's mother dies just killed me.

 Obsessive compulsive disorder (OCD) is an anxiety disorder characterized by intrusive thoughts that produce fear or worry (obsessions) and by repetitive behaviors aimed at reducing the associated anxiety (compulsions).